parlaylabs/model/docs/flaws.md

     these are stored in a dict now for multi-client (like many services using a db endpoint on the db) it will need to be indexed differently while this is true in the model we still want to support a simple interface (jq friendly) on the consumer side.
 This either has to be a list structure which is harder to parse without denoting a key or a mapping which again has the key issue.

+Need an idea around PortSets with names that can be overridden at the various config layers.